edelstone/tints-and-shades/README.md

 ## Why is this tool unique?

 It takes the math seriously.
-Similar tools get the calculations incorrect due to rounding errors, creator preferences, or other inconsistencies.
+In my experience similar tools get the calculations incorrect due to rounding errors, creator preferences, or other inconsistencies.

 Testing shows that the output matches Chrome DevTools’ calculation method as well as some [established](https://css-tricks.com/snippets/sass/tint-shade-functions), [popular](https://sindresorhus.com/sass-extras/#color-function-tint) methods to derive tints and shades via Sass.